qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

   in this case.
 * **Referenced Layer (Parent)** also considered as parent layer, is the one with the primary key, pointed to, so here it is the ``regions`` layer.
 You can define the primary key of the referenced layer, so it is ``ID``.
-For this layer you can define multiple referenced fields by using the |signPlus| button.
 * **Referencing Layer (Child)** also considered as child layer, is the one with the foreign key field on it.
 In our case, this is the ``airports`` layer.
 For this layer you need to add a referencing field which points to the other layer, so this is ``fk_region``.

-When using multiple field relations you can add another referencing field by using the |signPlus| button.
+  .. note:: Sometimes, you need more than a single field to uniquely identify features in a layer.
+Creating a relation with such a layer requires a **composite key**, ie more than a single pair of referencing/referenced fields.
+Use the |signPlus| :sup:`Add fields to pair` button to add as many pairs as necessary.

 * **Id** will be used for internal purposes and has to be unique.
 You may need it to build :ref:`custom forms <customize_form>`.
 If you leave it empty, one will be generated for you but you can assign one